-In all three experiments as well as in the NEOS experiment [142], an excess of $\bar{\nu}e$ events over expected energy spectrum have been observed around 5 MeV as mentioned earlier.
+In all three experiments, as well as in the NEOS experiment [144], an excess of $\bar{\nu}e$ events over the expected energy spectrum has been observed around 5 MeV, as mentioned earlier.
 This excess is observed in both near and far detectors and scales with the reactor power.
-Thanks to the cancellation between the near and far detectors, the neutrino oscillation measurements are not affected in multi-detector setup.
+Thanks to the cancellation between the near and far detectors, the neutrino oscillation measurements are not affected in a multi-detector setup.

-With a baseline of $\sim 50$ km and an excellent energy measurement, reactor antineutrino experiments have significant sensitivity to the mass ordering.
-The JUNO experiment [157] aims to determine the mass ordering with this technique as its primary goal.
+With a baseline of ~ 50 km and an excellent energy measurement, reactor antineutrino experiments have significant sensitivity to the mass ordering.
+The JUNO detector, which is under construction, will consist of a 20 kt liquid scintillator and be located at 53 km from two nuclear power plants in China [153].
+The JUNO experiment aims to determine the mass ordering with this technique as its primary goal.
 It can also provide precision measurements of neutrino mixing parameters as well as a broad non-oscillation science program.
-The JUNO detector, which is under construction, will consist of 20 kt liquid scintillator and be located at 53 km from two nuclear power plants in China.

-14.6.4.3 New reactor experiments sensitive to $O(1) eV^2$ oscillations
+14.6.4.3 New reactor experiments sensitive to O(1) eV2 oscillations

-Possible hints of neutrino oscillation at a scale of $\Delta m^2 \sim 1 \text{ eV}^2$ (see Sec.14.8) have motivated reactor experiments at a distance of $\sim 10$ m from the core.
+Possible hints of neutrino oscillation at a scale of $\Delta m^2 \sim 1 \text{ eV}^2$ (see Sec.14.8) have motivated reactor experiments at a distance of $\sim 10 \text{ m}$ from the core.
 Recent experiments searching for $\sim 1 \text{ eV}^2$ oscillation at reactors are summarized in Table 14.5.

-As the antineutrino source, some use industrial reactors which can provide a large flux leading to a high statistical precision.
-On the other hand, though the flux is orders of magnitude smaller, a research reactor could have favorable conditions, such as relatively easier access to a short baseline, simpler fuel composition, and compact size of the core.
+As the antineutrino source, some use commercial reactors, which can provide a large flux leading to high statistical precision.
+On the other hand, though the flux is orders of magnitude smaller, a research reactor could have favorable conditions such as relatively easier access to a short baseline, simpler fuel composition, and compact core size.

-The detectors are based on organic scintillators, either liquid scintillator (LS) or solid plastic scintillator (PS), which contain hydrogen as the target for inverse beta decay ( $\bar{\nu}e + p \rightarrow e^+ + n$ ).
-To identify the signal, neutron capture on either gadolinium (Gd) or Li is detected with delayed coincidence.
-When a neutron is captured by Gd, $\gamma$ rays with a total energy of 8 MeV are emitted.
-After neutron capture, Li decays into triton and $\alpha$ .
+The detectors are based on organic scintillators, either liquid scintillator (LS) or solid plastic scintillator (PS), which contain hydrogen as the target for inverse beta decay ($\bar{\nu}e + p \rightarrow e^+ + n$).
+To identify the signal, neutron capture on either gadolinium (Gd) or 6Li is detected with delayed coincidence.
+When a neutron is captured by Gd, γ rays with a total energy of 8 MeV are emitted.
+After neutron capture, 6Li decays into triton and α .
 The effect of neutrino oscillation appears as a distortion of energy spectrum.
 To be independent from the reactor neutrino spectrum uncertainties, some experiments compare the spectra at different baselines by using a segmented detector or moving the detector.

-The NEOS [142] uses about 1 t of gadolinium-loaded liquid scintillator in an unsegmented detector.
+NEOS [144] uses about 1 t of gadolinium-loaded liquid scintillator in an unsegmented detector.
 It is located at 23.7 m from the center of a commercial reactor and covered by an overburden of about 20 meters of water equivalent.
-Thanks to the high power reactor, NEOS observes antineutrino events at a rate of 1976 per day, with a signal to background ratio of about 22.
-The energy resolution is 5% at 1 MeV.

-DANSS [158] is another experiment using a commercial reactor.
-The detector is highly segmented, consisting of 2,500 plastic scintillator strips, each with the size of $1 \times 4 \times 100$ cm and coated with a thin gadolinium-loaded reflective layer.
-The detector is placed on a movable platform below the reactor core.
-The overburden of 50 m water-equivalent reduces the cosmic muon flux by a factor of six.
-Data are taken with three baselines, 10.7, 11.7, and 12.7 m for a comparison between different baselines.
-The energy resolution of $\sigma_E/E \sim 34\%$ at 1 MeV and the large size of the reactor core, 3.7 m in height and 3.2 m in diameter, somewhat smear the oscillation pattern.
-However it is compensated by high statistics due to the high power reactor.
-The observed event rate is 4899 events per day, with less than 3% cosmic background contamination, at 10.7 m position.
+DANSS [154] is another experiment using a commercial reactor.
+The detector is highly segmented, consisting of 2,500 plastic scintillator strips, each with the size of $1 \times 4 \times 100$ cm3 and coated with a thin gadolinium-loaded reflective layer.
+The detector is placed on a movable platform below the reactor core, which varies the distance to the core from 10.7 to 12.7 m.

-The STEREO detector [159] has six identical target cells of 37 cm length, ~ $2m^3$ of volume in total, filled with gadolinium-loaded liquid scintillator.
+The STEREO detector [155] has six identical target cells of 37 cm length, $\sim 2\text{m}^3$ of volume in total, filled with gadolinium-loaded liquid scintillator.
 They are placed from 9.4 to 11.1 m from the compact (80 cm high, 40 cm diameter) core of the ILL research reactor.
-The reconstructed energy resolution ( $\sigma_E/E$ ) is about 9% at 0.835 MeV.
-The antineutrino event rate is 396 events per day with a signal to background ratio of about 0.9.